 - Oceans, mangroves, lakes, grasslands

-Production/unit area depends on number and diversity of producers.
+- Production/unit area depends on the number and diversity of producers.

-From the topics discussed in this post, we can say that transitional zones (Ecotones) have very high productivity compared to normal ecosystems.
-[Tropical Rainforests is an exception as it has productivity comparable to wetlands because of its rich diversity of primary producers]
+- Ecotones have greater productivity compared to the surrounding ecosystems.
+Mangroves and grasslands are ecotones.
+(Tropical Rainforests is an exception as it has productivity comparable to wetlands because of its rich diversity of primary producers).

-Remember: Grasslands are not transitional all the time.
+- Note: Grasslands are not transitional all the time.
 E.g. Steppe.
-Non transitional grasslands have very low productivity because of very limited diversity of primary producers.
-[Grasslands become transitional only when they are narrow]
+Non-transitional grasslands have very low productivity because of very limited diversity of primary producers.
+(Grasslands become transitional only when they are narrow).

-Oceans = very deep and hence productivity is limited to surface only (Below in the aphotic zone productivity is negligible.
-Aphotic zone in oceans is few kilometers).
+- Oceans = very deep and hence productivity is limited to the surface only (Below in the aphotic zone productivity is negligible.
+Aphotic zone in oceans is few kilometres).

-Also surface water in oceans are very poor in nutrients.
-Nutrient rich cold water flows as a sub-surface flow lying in the aphotic zone.
-Sunlight and nutrients are far apart and hence primary productivity is very low except in regions where there is upwelling of nutrient rich cold water [Cold and Warm current mixing zones].
+- Also, surface water in oceans is very poor in nutrients.
+Nutrient-rich cold water flows as a sub-surface flow lying in the aphotic zone.
+Sunlight and nutrients are far apart, and hence primary productivity is very low except in regions where there is an upwelling of nutrient-rich cold water (Cold and Warm current mixing zones).

 Answer: c) Mangroves, grasslands, lakes, oceans.

-Lakes just like oceans have low productivity.
-But due to some plants in photic zone, lakes have productivity slightly greater than that of oceans.
+- Lakes just like oceans have low productivity.
+But due to some plants in the photic zone, lakes have productivity slightly greater than that of oceans.